caramelcss/caramel/README.md

 ## Compatibility

 Caramel works on any browser that supports CSS3.
-Caramel is recommended for use on:
+Caramel has been tested, and is recommended for use on:

-* Chrome 40
+* Chrome 40+
-* Firefox 36
+* Firefox 36+
-* Safari 8
+* Safari 8+
+* Microsoft Edge 20+
 * IE 9, 10, 11

 ## Copyright / License

-Copyright &copy; 2014-2015 kurisubrooks // Code released under GPLv2 License.
+Copyright &copy; 2014-2015 kurisubrooks
+Code released under GPLv2 License.